Frequently Asked Questions

 Can I just show up and pay for my campsite then?

-No, all booking is done online and you must pre-pay before arrival.
+No. All booking is done online and you must pre-pay before arrival.
 WE WILL TURN YOU AWAY IF YOU SHOW UP UNANNOUNCED WITHOUT A PREPAID BOOKING.
 This is to avoid booking conflicts with other groups.
 We do not have room to allow all of the public access all of the time.
 It messes with the vibe.
 Also, the internet might not even work well enough for you to try to book when you get here.

 Are you sure Reservations are required for access to HWC?